 The revenues and expenses of our international operations generally are denominated in local currencies.
 Accordingly, we are subject to exchange rate fluctuations between such local currencies and the U.S. dollar.
 These exchange rate fluctuations subject us to currency translation risk with respect to the reported results of our international operations.
-Significant strengthening or weakening of the U.S. dollar against currencies like the Canadian Dollar and the Euro may materially impact our revenue and profits.
+Significant strengthening or weakening of the U.S. dollar against currencies like the Canadian Dollar, British Pound and the Euro may materially impact our revenue and profits.
 As we continue to expand our presence in India, we will have increased exposure to fluctuations between the Indian Rupee and the U.S. dollar.
 In addition, we have transactions with clients, as well as inter-company transactions between our subsidiaries, that cross currencies and expose us to foreign currency gains and losses.
 These types of events are difficult to predict and may recur.
 There can be no assurance that we will be able to reduce the currency risks associated with our international operations.
 We seek to manage our exposure to changes in foreign currency exchange rates through our normal operating and financing activities and, if deemed appropriate, we may use derivative financial instruments.
 There is no assurance that we will be successful in managing or controlling foreign currency risks.

 We may engage in future strategic alliances or acquisitions that could dilute our existing shareholders' ownership, cause us to incur significant expenses or harm our business.
-Acquisitions can result in an increase in our operating costs, divert management's attention away from other operational matters and expose us to other risks associated with acquisitions.
+Acquisitions can result in an increase in our operating costs, divert management's attention away from other operational matters and expose us to other risks associated with acquisitions; We might not be successful at identifying, acquiring, or integrating other businesses.